Setting limits on blazar-boosted dark matter with xenon-based detectors: From source to Earth

 If the cross section $\sigma_{\chi p}$ of the elastic scattering between the DM particle $\chi$ and the proton is assumed to be isotropic in the center-of-mass (c.m.) rest frame and independent of the c.m.~energy, the BBDM flux $\Phi_\chi$ for a dark matter particle with mass $m_\chi$ is given by \cite{Wang:2021jic, Granelli:2022ysi}:

 where $\Sigma_{\DM}^\text{tot} = \Sigma_{\DM}(r_\max)$ is the total dark matter column density along the line of sight through the blazar jet, $r_\max$ is the maximal radial extension of the blazar jet, $d_L$ is the luminosity distance, $\phi_s$ is the azimuthal angle of scattering with respect to the l.o.s., $T_p^\min(T_\chi)$ is the minimal kinetic energy required to have an outgoing DM particle with kinetic energy $T_\chi$, $T_p^\max$ is the maximal energy of the protons available in the blazar jet, and $T_\chi^\max (T_p)$ is the maximal kinetic energy that the DM has after a forward scattering with a proton of energy $T_p$.
-The proton spectrum needs to be evaluated at the proper angle that leads to scattering of DM towards the Earth.
-Consequently, since, in our case, $\theta_\text{l.o.s.}\neq 0$, the proton spectrum inherits a non-trivial dependence on $\phi_s$ and $T_p$ (see, e.g., Ref.~\cite{Granelli:2022ysi} for more details).
-Using the attenuation and detector response described in the following sections, we found that the signal in an lXe TPC is not affected if we cut off the BBDM spectrum from the blazar above $\sim\SI{1}{\GeV}$, meaning that the results will not be affected by propagator effects at or above the weak scale.
+The proton spectrum needs to be evaluated at the proper angle that leads to scattering of DM toward the Earth.
+Consequently, since, in our case, $\theta_\text{l.o.s.}\neq 0$, the proton spectrum inherits a nontrivial dependence on $\phi_s$ and $T_p$ (see, e.g., Ref.~\cite{Granelli:2022ysi} for more details).